-For safe and efficacious medicines to be available to patients, U.S. and foreign regulatory agencies have mandated that a defined amount of research be performed in animals.
-Where animals must be used, we take every measure to assure that the fewest number of animals is used and that discomfort and distress are either eliminated or minimized.
+For safe and effective medicines to be available to patients, U.S. and foreign regulatory agencies have mandated that a defined amount of research be performed in animals.
+Where animals must be used, we take every measure to assure that the lowest number of animals is used and that discomfort and distress are either eliminated or minimized.

 As a global company, we develop contractual relationships with select laboratory-animal research and animal-supply companies inside and outside the U.S. We seek to do business only with those companies that share our commitment to animal welfare.
 We require these companies to maintain a quality animal care and use program.
 To ensure animal welfare, we assess third-party organization adherence to these expectations.
 If events suggest a laboratory has failed to meet our standards, we promptly investigate and act upon the allegations.
 These actions may include termination of a business relationship.
-For example, we terminated our relationship with Professional Laboratory and Research Services before they went out of business.